alpa-projects/alpa/benchmark/alpa/README.md

 ## Benchmark Pre-found Solutions

 ### Start a Ray Cluster
-Alpa uses Ray as the distributed compute framework.
+Alpa uses a distributed framework Ray to manage the cluster and distributed workers.
 Here, we provide instructions for manually launching a ray cluster.
 You can also refer to the Ray [documentation](https://docs.ray.io/en/latest/cluster/quickstart.html#) for more methods on launching and managing ray clusters.